Weinstein’s reckoning: Trial looms 2 years after #MeToo wave

 At least one Hollywood actress is expected to testify against Weinstein, and several other accusers have said they plan to attend the trial, which could last about four weeks once a jury is picked.

+Among those who won’t be inside the courtroom is Rose McGowan.
+The actress, one of Weinstein’s most vocal accusers, says he raped her more than 20 years ago and ruined her career.
+He has denied it.

+“I do know that we’re at a really pivotal moment in history, and that the eyes of the world are watching,” she told the AP.

-Weinstein’s lawyer has argued the case is weak and said she plans to aggressively cross-examination accusers.
+Weinstein’s lawyer has argued the case is weak and said she plans to aggressively cross-examine the accusers.

 “Just because a woman makes a claim doesn’t mean it’s true,” lawyer Donna Rotunno said after a pretrial hearing last month.
 “Just because Mr. Weinstein has been accused of a crime, that does not mean he’s guilty.”